IvanGDR/Decommissioning-a-ScyllaDB-Data-Center-Deployed-via-Scylla-Operator-Step-by-Step-Guide/README.md

 scylla-cluster-europe-west2-c-dc2-c-0
 ```

-This is a node `scylla-cluster-europe-west2-c-dc2-c-0` from the DC planning to be decommisioned
+This is a node `scylla-cluster-europe-west2-c-dc2-c-0` from the DC planning to be decommissioned

 **b)** Enable maintenance mode on each node to be decommissioned
 ```